There are not so many options for watch "glazing". The main ones are the following:

 Advantages of plastic glass:

-• low cost - it is not difficult to replace plastic glass in the event of such a need;
+• low cost — it is not difficult to replace plastic glass in the case of such a need;

-• high strength due to the soft and plastic structure - under the influence of impacts, the glass often bends, it beats much less often;
+• high strength due to the soft and plastic structure — it tends to bend more frequently than it shatters under the impact.;

 • the ability to give any shape, both flat and convex;